ForestHouse2316/ForestHouse2316/README.md

 ## Activities
 - College Stu ( *newbie* lol )
 - RICA - A strong comment manager which uses neural networks 🛠️
-- GADC - HoYoLAB Auto check-in program which works on the Windows OS
 - Pocket Genshiner - The Genshin in your hand
 - Genshin Impact Content Creator on HoYoLAB

 ### Ended activities
 - AELT - Auto EBS Lecture Taker
+- GADC - HoYoLAB Auto check-in program which works on the Windows OS\
+*The GADC's supports have been suspended because of development of the Pocket Genshiner.*

 ## HUP!
 Power meme atk!